 The Halal: Haram Ratio.
 Is It Really Important?

-Have you ever heard that saying “Too halal for the haram, but too haram for the halal”?
-That was literally my biggest issue during my husband hunt.
-It was so hard finding someone with the same halal:haram ratio as me, which is actually a very important factor when looking for your life partner.
+Have you ever heard the saying “Too halal for the haram, but too haram for the halal”?
+That was literally my biggest issue during my husband's hunt.
+It was so hard finding someone with the same haram and halal ratio as me, which is actually a very important factor when looking for your life partner.

 Imagine if you like listening to music, but your husband is completely against it.
 Or even worse, imagine you’re sitting at home listening to your music, but your partner is so relaxed about the deen they’re actually at a nightclub on a Friday night!

-Yes, I really struggled to meet someone on the same level of religiousity as me, especially in the West.
-The amount of times I got rejected for “being too innocent”...
+Yes, I really struggled to meet someone on the same level of religiosity as me, especially in the West.
+The number of times I got rejected for “being too innocent”...
 I think it was quite clear what these certain f*** boy individuals were after, and honestly getting rejected by them was the best thing that could have happened to me.
-But as always, the rejection still hurt, and it would leave me wondering "are there no more good guys in the world?!"
+But as always, the rejection still hurt, and it would leave me wondering "Are there no more good guys in the world?!"

-If only there was some sort of magical way where you could just scan someone and their halal:haram ratio appears on a screen, life would have been so much easier…
+If only there was some sort of magical way where you could just scan someone and their haram and halal ratio appears on a screen, life would have been so much easier…